Smidgens/vuenity-package-viewer/README.md

 `https://my-site/?src=<url-encoded-path-to-my-file>`

+File paths in the url need to be appropriately encoded for direct linking to work.
+More information [here](https://www.url-encode-decode.com/).

 *Note: This app is intended as a tool for conveniently sharing package downloads between team members in an organization.
 It assumes that if a manifest linked to contains download urls to packages, the manner in which these were obtained comply with Unity's purchase policies.*

 ## Manifest Schema